 ORIOR's dividend policy is congruent with the Group's long-term financial development.
 The dividend policy takes the expected vagaries of the economy, the market situation and other factors such as liquidity needs and capital expenditure requirements as well as tax, regulatory and other legal considerations into account.

-ORIOR's attractive dividend policy was confirmed in the ORIOR 2025 Strategy.
-The Board of Directors is proposing a dividend of CHF 2.50 per share for 2022.
+The Board of Directors is proposing a dividend of CHF 2.51 per share for 2023.

 Key dates